mtoensing/simpletoc/readme.txt

 = How do I add SimpleTOC to all articles automatically?  =

 I don’t see an easy solution at the moment.
 SimpleTOC is only a block that can be placed in your post.
 If there was a plugin that adds blocks to every post, then this would be the solution.
 I think this should be another separate plug-in to keep the code of SimpleTOC clean and … well, simple.
 Maybe someone knows of a plug-in that adds blocks automatically to all posts with some parameters and settings?
-What about site editing on WordPress?
-I think the core team is working on something like that.
-I will keep this post open.
-If I have gained more knowledge how to solve this, I will add this feature.

 == Screenshots ==
 1. SimpleTOC block in Gutenberg editor.